 Joe Biden’s Tax Policy Basics

-That said, the candidate does have a number of proposals that would seek to raise revenue, and they are focused on getting more in taxes from the very wealthy and from big companies — especially corporations like Amazon, which has frequently been demonized for not paying its fair share of taxes.
+Biden has established a number of proposals that would seek to raise revenue, and they are focused on getting more in taxes from the very wealthy and from big companies — especially corporations like Amazon, which has frequently been demonized for not paying its fair share of taxes.

-Last year, while he was running for the nomination, Biden released a tax plan that would raise federal revenue by $3.2 billion.
+While Biden was running for the nomination, Biden released a tax plan that would raise federal revenue by $3.2 billion.
 There are ten major increases he lays out:

 - Tax capital gains as income